Last updated: Thursday 6 August

-To celebrate International Nurses Day on Tuesday 12 May and the International Year of the Nurse and Midwife 2020, we asked our nurses and midwives to share their stories – why they chose their careers and what inspired them to help others.
+To celebrate the International Year of the Nurse and Midwife 2020, we asked our nurses and midwives to share their stories – why they chose their careers and what inspired them to help others.
 We’ve gathered them together on YouTube.
 Share your nursing and midwifery story on Twitter using #YearoftheNurseandMidwife and tag @UniOfSurrey.

 Centre for Wellbeing support